https://www.totraveltoo.com/

 Why we chose it?

 We checked the reviews for many Hostels in Santiago including Ventana Sur Hostel Santiago.
-Our wish list was for a hostel that was highly rated in either the high 8‘s or 9’s.
+Our wish list was for a hostel that was highly rated in either the highs 8‘s or 9’s.

-Ventana Sur Hostel Santiago consistently had up-to-date comments mostly favorable describing the friendliness and helpfulness of the staff.
+Ventana Sur Hostel Santiago consistently had up-to-date comments mostly favourable describing the friendliness and helpfulness of the staff.
 Ventana Sur turned out to be a safe, friendly and privately owned Hostel.
-Classical music greeted us on our entry into the large house, and Jason the English speaking manager gently offered us information as first timers to South America.
-We instantly felt at home as other travelers welcomed us into the fold.
+Classical music greeted us on our entry into the large house, and Jason the English-speaking manager gently offered us information as first-timers to South America.
+We instantly felt at home as other travellers welcomed us into the fold.

-We were taken to our private room overlooking the pool with private bathroom (a mandatory prerequisite for our RTW travel conditions) unpacked our oversized soft pack luggage and soon settled into the vibe of the Ventana Sur Hostel.
+We were taken to our private room overlooking the pool with a private bathroom (a mandatory prerequisite for our RTW travel conditions) unpacked our oversized soft-pack luggage and soon settled into the vibe of the Ventana Sur Hostel.

 What was it like?

-Ventana Sur Hostel Santiago areas including bedrooms, communal kitchen, and lounge and swimming pool, were always well maintained, clean and tidy.
+Ventana Sur Hostel Santiago areas including bedrooms, communal kitchen, lounge and swimming pool, were always well maintained, clean and tidy.
 Ivan, the owner, being hands-on daily, set the tone for the hostel.
-He and his staff were very friendly and helpful to all travelers providing information about where to travel to and how to get there with many suggestions from their personal experiences.
-Once a week Ivan puts on an evening BBQ for all travelers, this was an excellent way to make new friends and to learn about travelling around South America.
+He and his staff were very friendly and helpful to all travellers providing information about where to travel to and how to get there with many suggestions from their personal experiences.
+Once a week Ivan puts on an evening BBQ for all travellers, this was an excellent way to make new friends and learn about travelling around South America.

 The Wi-Fi was excellent, with fast speed and available in all communal areas and bedrooms.